MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 }
 ```
 ##### Description:
-This command can serve several purposes.
-The standard one is to request financial statistics from the Node.
-Besides
+This command requests financial statistics from the Node.
+Without any parameters specified, it produces a brief summary
-that, there are other options, like to ask for a view into the database (with multi-parameter customization),
-to be able to look at tracked debts of accounts recorded in respective tables.
-This option is available for both
-the payable and receivable table.
+of financial information; but the output can be customized to show more details.

-One way to proceed is a special query of top N records, ordered by one's choice, either by balance or age.
-This command
+One way of getting more is a query of top N records from the financial tables, ordered by one's choice, either by
-setup automatically returns two sets of results covering both tables.
+balance or age.
+This command setup always returns two sets of results covering both payable and receivable debts.

-The user also can make up a more customized query, even separately, one table a time (but it works as easy as it does
+The user also has a choice to make up a more customized query, applied even separately, for only one table a time
-for both at once).
-The user must input two ranges, for age and balance.
-Those form restrictions together that are
+(but querying about both works too).
+The required input consists of two ranges, for age and balance.
+Those together
-followed by the returned records.
-As for possible values, the utmost extremes supported in the query match
+lie down restrictions that will form the subset of the returned records.
+As for possible values and their extremes,
-9223372036854775807 and -9223372036854775808 respectively.
-Bigger values will be caught and answered with an error.
+the range goes between 9223372036854775807 and -9223372036854775808 respectively.
+It will catch any extensive values
+and answer with an error.

-Another important fact is that both modes described above exclude the other one.
+You should also know that each mode excludes the other one.

-While statistics has been considered the spinal feature of this command, it reports back structured information about
+While statistics has been considered the foundation of this command, it reports back structured information about
 the Node's historical financial operations.
 This will include services ordered from other Nodes as well as the opposite,
 services provided for other Nodes, represented by monetary values owed and paid to and from this Node's wallets.

-`statsRequired` should be true if historical total balances (see below) are required, false if they are
+`statsRequired` should be true if historical total balances (see below) are required, false if they are not necessary.
-not necessary.
-However, if topRecordsOpt and customQueriesOpt are both null, statsRequired must not be false, since
+If topRecordsOpt and customQueriesOpt are both null, statsRequired must not be false, since it would produce an empty
-it would produce an empty response works for signalization of a refusal of the statistics and so, if those yet wanted,
-this boolean flag should stay as `true`.
-However, using `false` without any attached query is forbidden as it would
-lead to a pointless request.
+response otherwise.

-`topRecordsOpt` initiates the request for a given number of top records in the tables.
+`topRecordsOpt` initiates the request for a given number of top accounts from the tables.
 An optional feature.
-It is good to
-know that only accounts with positive balances can be displayed in this mode which means some receivables might stay
+It is good to know that only accounts with positive balances can be displayed by this mode.
+Some values might stay out
-out of scope given their nature of possibly negative numbers.
+of scope since there might be cases where receivable balances are negative.

 `count` is the number of records to be returned if so many exist.
-It should be a number bigger than zero.
-The other
+It should be a number between 1 and 65535, inclusive.
-side's limit is defined by the number 65535.

-`orderedBy` orderedBy allows you to choose whether the results are sorted in descending order by `Balance` or by `Age`.
+`orderedBy` allows you to choose whether the results are ordered in descending order either by `Balance` or
-One of these values must be supplied.
+`Age`.
+One of these values must be chosen.

-`customQueriesOpt` provides a way to get a specifically filtered summary of accounts.
-It works for both account types,
+`customQueriesOpt` provides another way to get a subset of accounts, this time by more specific metrics.
+It works for
-payables and receivables, although possibly only one of those as well.
-This query is efficient also if somebody wishes
+both account types, payables and receivables.
+Possibly only one of them is queried.
+This query responds well also for
-to display balances including the negative ones, and therefore this is a good fit for a check of receivable accounts
+balances with negative values, and therefore this is a good fit for a complete check of receivable accounts going
-with balances lower than zero.
+possibly negative.

-`payableOpt` is an optional field and if supplied it sets the limits which will be applied in the search of accounts
+`payableOpt` is an optional field and if supplied it sets the limits which will be applied at the search of accounts
 matching these requirements.

-`receivableOpt` is an optional field and if supplied it sets the limits which will be applied in the search of accounts
+`receivableOpt` is an optional field and if supplied it sets the limits which will be applied at the search of accounts
 matching these requirements.

-The following subfields, standing as parameters of the two previously described fields, seem mostly the same for both.
+The following subfields, making out parameters of the previously described type-specific fields, will seem almost
+the same for both.
-The only difference lies in value limits at the parameters of balance where for payables you can supply values from 0
+The only difference lies in the value limits of the balance parameters where for payables you can supply values from 0
-to the maximum 9223372036854775807 and for receivables from -9223372036854775808 up to 9223372036854775807.
+to the maximum of 9223372036854775807 and for receivables from -9223372036854775808 up to 9223372036854775807.

-`minAgeS` is measured in seconds from the present time and represents a constraint for the accounts we will be
+`minAgeS` is measured in seconds from the present time and gives a time constraint for the accounts we will be
-searching over; this is the lower limit of the debt's age, respectively how long it has been since the last payment.
+searching over; this is the lower limit for the debt's age, or how long it has been since the last payment.

-`maxAgeS` is measured in seconds from the present time and represents a constraint for the accounts we will be
+`maxAgeS` is measured in seconds from the present time and gives a constraint for the accounts we will be
-searching over; this is the upper limit of the debt's age, respectively how long it has been since the last payment.
+searching over; this is the upper limit for the debt's age, or how long it has been since the last payment.

-`minBalanceGwei` means an amount of Gwei, the minimal value to what the accounts to be reported should fit in with
+`minBalanceGwei` is put as an amount of Gwei and describes the minimal value to what the retrieved accounts should
-their balances.
+fit in with their balances.

-`maxBalanceGwei` means an amount of Gwei, the maximal value to what the accounts to be reported should fit in with
+`maxBalanceGwei` is put as amount of Gwei and describes the maximal value to what the retrieved accounts should fit in
-their balances.
+with their balances.

 #### `financials`
 ##### Direction: Response